Tutorial - How to create custom workflow elements for JIRA 3.x

 It is also possible to configure the post function as it appears in the workflow editor.
 The following options can be specified:

-- deleteable - specifies if the post funtion can be removed from a transition.
+deleteable- specifies if the post function can be removed from a transition.

 Finally, the location of the resource view template is specified.

-Once the workflow example JAR file has been placed in the JIRA lib directory, the Close Parent Issue Post Function is now available as a post function within the workflow editor.
+Once the workflow example JAR file has been placed in the JIRA lib directory, the Close Parent Issue Post Function will be available as a post function within the workflow editor.